ceymard/i3nth/README.md

 Because I have it installed, I like it, and it was convenient to do so to have something working fast.
 As this tool was mostly intended for me, I did not push it as far as allowing other methods, although this could change if there is interest.

+# Quirks

+At the time of this writing, the workspaces that are renamed do not appear anymore, probably due to the way i3-rocks interprets pango strings that have extraneous attributes.
+This suits me, but it it might not suit you.